 - Timely access to appropriate mental health specialists as needed who are able to diagnose and evaluate severity of depression, and provide guidance for ongoing management.

-- Timely access to specialized therapies to manage post-stroke depression, including medication, counseling and psychotherapy as required.
+- Timely access to and availability of specialized therapies to manage post-stroke depression, including medication, counseling and psychotherapy as required.

 - Process for ongoing monitoring of any patient with positive screening for depression during screening and assessment process.

-- Mechanisms to involve and support caregivers of stroke survivors.
-Processes should be in place to provide education and ensure that the caregivers’ emotional needs are monitored and addressed, ideally through involvement of the primary health care team.
+- Processes should be in place to provide education and ensure that the caregivers’ emotional needs are monitored and addressed, ideally through involvement of the primary health care team.

 - Optimization of strategies to prevent the recurrence of stroke.